FIFA publishes shortlists for annual best player awards - WHIZ News

 Italy’s Gianluigi Donnarumma, who was named player of the tournament at Euro 2020, is among the five goalkeeping candidates.

+Robert Mancini, who led Italy to the European title, is among seven candidates for the men’s coaching award that include Chelsea’s Thomas Tuchel and Lionel Scaloni, whose Argentina team won the Copa America.

+Two men and three women are in contention to be the best coach in women’s football.
+They include Bev Priestman of Canada, Lluís Cortés of European champion Barcelona, and Emma Hayes of runner-up Chelsea.

-Votes from national team captains and coaches, fans and media worldwide will be collected through Dec.
+Votes in all categories from national team captains and coaches, fans and media worldwide will be collected through Dec.
 10.

 A virtual ceremony will be held on Jan.
 17 remotely, because of the COVID-19 pandemic, from FIFA headquarters in Zurich.